How to Get a Notary Public License in Nevada

 Last updated: March 1, 2026

 Nevada is a dynamic market centered on Las Vegas, one of the fastest-growing metros in the US, making it an excellent place to start a career as a notary public.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your notary public license in Nevada is a structured process overseen by the Nevada Secretary of State.
+Licensing in Nevada is overseen by the Nevada Secretary of State.
+The process requires 2 hours of pre-license education and costs between $80 and $180 in total.
+You'll need to pass the Nevada Notary Public Exam (administered by Nevada Secretary of State (or approved vendor)) with a score of at least 75%.

 Nevada requires just 2 hours of pre-license education — one of the lowest requirements in the nation.
 The total cost is relatively affordable at $80 to $180, including education, application, and exam fees.
 Most aspiring notary publics complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.